team-leevio/happy-elementor-addons/readme.txt

 This feature will help you to display your content depending on different kinds of conditions like Browser, Operating System, Date Range, Time, and many more.
 We are the inventor of the Conditional display or display condition feature.
 [Check Demo](https://happyaddons.com/display-condition/)
 [youtube https://www.youtube.com/watch?v=kiGj1ZyX6T4&ab_channel=HappyAddons]

+* ** Advanced Template Conditioning of Theme Builder**: If you are using our theme builder to design your site with HappyAddons pro you will get an advanced template conditioning option.
+You can include and exclude any page or posts, or archive pages to set conditions for your templates.

 ### **Enjoy Extra Benefits From Happy Addons!**